Serpentian/AlfheimOS/README.md

 This repository is home to the Nix code that builds my systems.
 Issues, PRs and questions are welcome!

+The dots are still WIP!
+Please, don't use them, if you don't know, how to work with Nix.

 ## Modules

 The config is modular, you can either specify settings inside [`flake.nix`](https://github.com/Serpentian/AlfheimOS/blob/master/flake.nix) or/and